NeoVertex1/tensor_field.c/README.md

 # tensor_field.c

 ## **Tensor Field Prototype in C**
 This project is a **prototype implementation** of a tensor field system in C. It is designed as a starting point to explore tensor-based operations, eigenvalue computations, and data visualization.
-While the current implementation provides basic functionality, it sets the stage for more advanced features and real-world applications.
+While the current implementation provides basic functionality, it sets the stage for more advanced features.

 ---